 Students must be able to attend the entire duration of the program to maintain eligibility and attend the program at no cost.
 If the program is offered in-person, students are required to live in residence on the Stanford campus the entire time, and are expected to participate in all planned activities.

 Applications will be reviewed by a selection committee.
 Students selected for the next round of the process will be invited to interview.
-ALL students will receive an application status email on or before April 1, 2021.
+ALL students will receive an application status email on or before April 1, 2022.
 The selection committee expects to receive several hundred applications.
-It is recommended that you await notification and email for status ONLY if you have not received an update on your application by April 30, 2021.
-All applicants should expect to receive final notifications no later than May 15, 2021.
+It is recommended that you await notification and email for status ONLY if you have not received an update on your application by April 30, 2022.
+All applicants should expect to receive final notifications no later than May 15, 2022.
 A small number of applicants will be invited to interview and a smaller number of applicants will be waitlisted.
-Those who receive an offer to participate must notify the program of their acceptance by May 31, 2021.
-Selectees who accept an offer of admission will be required to attend pre-program two workshops - one in May and one in June, and attend the pre-program orientation on June 20, 2021 prior to move-in if the program is in person.
+Those who receive an offer to participate must notify the program of their acceptance by May 31, 2022.
+Selectees who accept an offer of admission will be required to attend pre-program two workshops - one in May and one in June, and attend the pre-program orientation on June 20, 2022.

 There are a number of programs for students considering careers in the health professions and needing experience for exposure to career options in the health professions.
 Click here to learn about the Health Career Connection internship.
 You may also want to apply to the Summer Health Professions Education Program or Prep Medico at UC Davis.
 Learn more here.